asyncapi/asyncapi-react/README.md

 ## Releasing

+Follow these steps to create a changelog for the new release.

 1. Generate the changelog using the [`lerna-changelog`](https://github.com/lerna/lerna-changelog) tool.
 Run the following command to generate the changelog content for PRs merged after creating the last Git tag:

     ```